mbezjak/napalm/README.md

     $ sudo make install

 ## Required dependencies
-napalm is written as a bash script therefor executing in in any linux distribution shouldn't be a problem.
+napalm is written as a bash script therefore executing in any linux distribution shouldn't be a problem.
 However, make sure that `wget` and `unzip` are installed.
 Some distributions don't install them by default.

 ## Configuration
 These environment variables can be set to alter behavior of napalm.